Adam McCann, Financial Writer

 It’s very difficult to get an unsecured personal loan with a credit score under 550 on your own, without the help of a co-signer whose credit score is higher.
-Even the loans with the most lenient approval standards require a credit score of 585.
-The personal loans with the lowest minimum credit score requirements are from LendingPoint (585+ score required) and Avant (600+).
+Even the loans with the most lenient approval standards require a credit score of 580.
+The personal loans with the lowest minimum credit score requirements are from LendingPoint (580+ score required) and Avant (600+).

 So pursuing one of these alternative methods can help increase your chances of getting the funding you need.

 Applying for an unsecured personal loan with a co-signer lets you use someone else’s high credit score to boost your approval chances.
 The co-signer promises to pay the loan back if you can’t.
 Only some personal loan providers offer a co-signer option.
 Some examples are Citizens Bank, PNC and SoFi.

 These people will likely be more sympathetic to your situation and will not care as much what your credit score is.
 They also won’t be able to do a hard pull of your credit and damage your score further.
 Depending on the person from whom you borrow, you might get much better terms than you would from a traditional lender.

 According to the credit bureau Experian, some credit unions will offer unsecured personal loans even to people with bad credit.
 That’s due to credit unions having a more personal connection with their customers and being not-for-profit organizations.

 One non-loan way to finance purchases with bad credit is through a credit card.
 However, credit cards for bad credit are not ideal.
 Secured credit cards require a security deposit that becomes your credit limit, so that essentially means you’re not borrowing (or at least you’re borrowing from yourself).
 And unsecured cards for bad credit have high rates and fees.